ACME Markets Scholarship

 Ty Grady Scholarship

-Open to all Business Management majors.
+Open to all Business Management and International Business majors.
 Recipient will have a 3.0 or higher GPA.
 No restrictions on gender, race or age.
 Applicants will be required to complete a two-page essay on the following topic: Explain why you want this scholarship and how it would help further your education.

 Vera A. Kenny and Clarence McKelvie Education Scholarship

 By invitation only.
 Will support an incoming first year student with major in the College of Education

 Preference given to a graduating senior from West Catholic High School, Philadelphia with an overall B average; if no eligible West Catholic High School applicant, selection will be made from graduating senior of any Philadelphia Catholic High School; renewable if recipient maintains a 3.0 GPA.